reelyactive/raddec/README.md

 What's next?
 ------------

-This library is currently in active development and breaking changes to the encoded __raddec__ may occur.
+This library is currently in active development.
+Expect features to be added periodically.
+We recommend observing semantic versioning best practices for dependents should breaking changes be required.
 If you have an interest in using this library and/or have strong thoughts on its properties, kindly get in touch via our [contact information](https://www.reelyactive.com/contact/).

 License